 types of automation testing

-11 Types of Automation Testing For Your Software With the Best Automation Tools
+11 Types of Automation Testing Tools in Software Testing (Best Tools)

 Automation testing refers to any method that conducts software testing without human participation.
 You can run tests, gather software testing results, and compare them with expected outcomes.
 The whole process is known as test automation in software testing.